CodeWithAloha/froide/README.md

   <strong>A Freedom Of Information Portal for the State of Hawaii</strong>
 </div>

-> Note: This is a forked repo with a custom README.
-For the original document/repo, check out - https://github.com/okfde/froide
+> Note: This repository works in conjunction with the [CodeWithAloha/uipa](https://github.com/CodeWithAloha/uipa) repository.
+This repository is the "engine", while the froide repository is the "theme".
+It is _very_ likely that any work you do will not be in this repository, but in the theme/uipa repository.

 # Philosophy